Genesee County Friend of the Court Professional Staff is comprised of the following:

 Caseworkers: The Friend of the Court currently has ten child support enforcement caseworkers.
 Two caseworkers are assigned to each of the five Family Court Judges.
 Cases are distributed by an alphabetical split (A-K and L-Z) based on the man's last name.The enforcement caseworkers are responsible for enforcement of approximately 56,000 Genesee County domestic relation cases.
 Responsibilities include collection of support, show cause hearings, activities to locate parties and employers, and preparation of orders and other court documents.

 Enforcement Paralegals: Each Family Court Judge is also assigned one enforcement paralegal.
-The paralegals assist the caseworkers in the enforcement of child support orders, respond to client concerns and inquiries, and are responsible for intergovernmental cases in which one of the parties resides outside the State of Michigan.
+The paralegals assist the caseworkers in the enforcement of child support and medical orders, respond to client concerns and inquiries, and are responsible for intergovernmental cases in which one of the parties resides outside the State of Michigan.